Shab (singer): Music career

-During February 2025, Shab released her critically acclaimed sophomore double album, One Suitcase.
+In February 2025, Shab released her second studio album, One Suitcase.

 Personal life

-Shab became an American citizen during 1997 and currently resides in Dallas with her publicity-allergic partner and two children.

-While her stage name of Shab is actually her nickname used by her family throughout her life, her given name is Shabnam (which translates to "morning dew", in Persian).

-She has notably supported, with her direct personal involvement, several charities, including Hope Supply Co. (a north Texas non-profit that provides aid to homeless children, for which she performed a 2021 benefit concert) and Choose Love (a London-based assistance organization for refugees and misplaced people, for which she was named a Global Ambassador during late 2024).
+Shab became an American citizen in 1997 and lives in Dallas with her partner and two children.
+Her stage name, "Shab," is a family nickname.
+She has supported charities including Hope Supply Co., for which she performed a benefit concert in 2022, and Choose Love, which named her a Global Ambassador in late 2024.